 What are pomegranate seeds?

-Pomegranate is a fruit with a size of a large orange with thick skin which ranges in color from brownish-yellow to deep red.
+Pomegranate is a fruit a size of a large orange with thick skin which ranges in color from brownish-yellow to deep red.
 Breaking through that thick skin to get to the juicy ruby-red seeds known as arils ( a name that includes the seed and juice around it ) is worth the effort because these seeds are so healthy and many benefits lie within.

 The inside of the pomegranate fruit contains chambers of hundreds of arils.
 These arils consist of juicy, brilliant-red fruit surrounding tiny, crisp edible seeds.

 These arils inside the pomegranate are what we commonly refer to as “pomegranate seeds“.
-They are typically eaten raw or processed into pomegranate juice and pomegranate seed oil which helps soothe dry skin, reduce the appearance of wrinkles, improve collagen production and skin elasticity.
+They are typically eaten raw or processed into pomegranate juice and pomegranate seed oil which helps soothe dry skin, reduce the appearance of wrinkles, and improve collagen production and skin elasticity.

 Pomegranate seeds nutrition